Professor Kenneth A Johnson - Associate Dean, Veterinary Clinical Services

 Her special interests include neurosurgery, endoscopic surgery and minimal invasive fracture repair.

-Dr Mark Newman - Resident in Small Animal Surgery
+Dr Mark Newman - Registrar in Small Animal Surgery

 Mark graduated from Massey University in New Zealand in 2006, and then completed an internship in Small Animal Surgery at University College Dublin in Ireland.
 Following this he spent three years in general practice in New Zealand and Australia, most recently as a senior associate at a busy urban hospital in Adelaide.
 Mark was admitted as a Member of the Australian College of Veterinary Scientists in Small Animal Surgery in July 2011, and is also completing a Masters in Veterinary Studies through Murdoch University.